dealy663/offsite/offsite-cli/README.md

   - brew install clojure
   - brew install clojure/tools/clojure
   - brew install gh
-- I also had to download and modify the latest [XTDB](https://github.com/xtdb/xtdb) source from github
+- I also had to download and modify the latest [XTDB](https://github.com/xtdb/xtdb) source from github.
+You'll find it as a submodule to offsite-cli in the ```xtdb``` directory.
 - I'm using the XTDB-LMDB combo, because I was able to find that the latest instance of LMDB has a build supporting M1, however XTDB doesn't reference it.
-  - To pull in the latest version I had to modify the subproject XTDB-LMDB which is in the modules directory.
+  - To pull in the latest version I had to modify the subproject XTDB-LMDB which is in the module's directory.
 Update the lwjgl entries to reference version 3.3.0 and change the macos classifiers to: "natives-macos-arm64"
-  - So far I've had to manually install the XTDB jars by running ```$> lein install``` in the following projects:
+  - So far on Apple M1 I've had to manually install the XTDB jars by running ```$> lein install``` in the following projects:
     - xtdb-core
     - xtdb-lmdb
-    - http-server
-    - jdbc
-    - metrics
+  - On Linux X86_64 I was able to get the tests running with XTDB-LMDB using Java 17.
+I still had to manually install ```xtdb/modules/lmdb```.
-    - rocksdb
+    - $> lein install
-    - ** Note there is still a problem running ```$> lein test-refresh``` where it can't seem to locate fixtures.clj in the test module.
-However ```$> lein test``` works fine
+    - This put copy of ```xtdb-core-dev-SNAPSHOT.jar``` and ```xtdb-lmdb-dev-SNAPSHOT.JAR``` in ~/.m2/repository
+  - I haven't had chance to try this on Apple X86_64 yet.
+But I expect we will probably have to create a new branch in the xtdb submodule and reference the  ```natives-macos``` classifier for intel in the lmdb ```project.clj``` file.
+    - Even better we may be able to add some Clojure in the ```lmdb/project.clj``` file which chooses the right classifier based on the detected architecture.
+  - Once things settle down with XTDB on Apple M1 this step in the build will need to be revisited and fixed up.
 - brew install mongodb-community@5.0 (probably not needed for the offsite-cli, but will be for the service and maybe the node too)
   - Install [NodeJS](https://nodejs.org/dist/v17.3.0/node-v17.3.0.pkg)